nathan-synfo/n8n-nodes-billingboothone/README.md

 ### Webhook Trigger

-The **BillingBoothOne Trigger** node allows your workflows to start automatically when events occur in Billing Booth One.
+The **Billing Booth One Webhook** node allows your workflows to start automatically when events occur in Billing Booth One.

 #### Setting Up a Webhook Trigger

-1. Add the **BillingBoothOne Trigger** node to your workflow
+1. Add the **Billing Booth One Webhook** node to your workflow
 2. Select your Billing Booth One API credentials
 3. Choose which **Events** to subscribe to:
    - **Invoices** - Trigger on invoice events (created, updated, sent, etc.)